william-mx/MXcarkit/stm_nucleo/README.md

 1. Connect the microcontroller.
 2. Switch to programming tab.
 3. Browse for the binary software file you previously downloaded from this repository.
-4. Check setup.
+4. Check the setup.
-5. Start Programming.
+5. Start programming.
 6. Unplug the extension cable from the microcontroller and connect it back to the jestson.